jonnycodesalot/activityAccountant/README.md

 ActivityAccountant tracks activity points earned by members of a club or volunteer organization.
 Scripts are written to ingest spreadsheets exported by Joomla or another CCM, and create an output spreadsheet that totals the activity points earned by registrant based on what events they attended.

-## Directory Structure
+# Directory Structure

-The script assumes the following directory structure:
+The script assumes the following directory structure.

 * `<root input dir>`/
   * `eventExports/`